Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics

 The proof follows the same pattern as the proof in \cite{DX21}.
 We proceed by approximations.
 We first consider the case where $\phi$ has analytic singularities.
 In this case, after taking a suitable resolution, we can easily see that $W(L,\phi)$ can be approximated by graded linear series both from above and from below.
-Hence, \eqref{eq:WinGLS>0} follows.
-In the case of a more singular $\phi$ with $\ddc\phi$ being a Kähler current, we make use of analytic approximations as in \cite{DPS01, Cao14}.
+In the case of a singular $\phi$ with $\ddc\phi$ being a Kähler current, we make use of analytic approximations as in \cite{DPS01, Cao14}.
 More precisely, take a quasi-equisingular approximation $\phi^j$ of $\phi$.
-Based on the convergence theorems proved in \cite{DX21}, we can show that $W(L,\phi^j)$ converges to $W(L,\phi)$, which enables us to conclude \eqref{eq:WinGLS>0} in this case.
-Finally, in the general case, a trick discovered in \cite{DDNL5} and \cite{DX21} enables us to reduce to the previous case.
+Based on the convergence theorems proved in \cite{DX21}, we can show that $\Gamma(L,\phi^j)$ converges to $\Gamma(L,\phi)$ with respect to the pseudometric $d$, which enables us to conclude in this case.
+Finally, in the general case, a trick discovered in \cite{DDNLmetric} and \cite{DX21} enables us to reduce to the previous case.

-Along the lines of the proof, we actually find that $W(L,\phi)$ satisfies a stronger property than \eqref{eq:WinGLS>0}:
+Along the lines of the proof, we actually find that $\Gamma(L,\phi)$ satisfies a stronger property \eqref{eq:Hausconp}.

-with respect to the Hausdorff metric if $\phi$ has analytic singularities.
 This property is essential to the proof of \cref{thm:IeqDelta}, we call it the \emph{Hausdorff convergence property}.
-Note that in contract to \eqref{eq:WinGLS>0}, the Hausdorff convergence property depends on the choice of the valuation.

 \textbf{The proof of} \cref{thm:IeqDelta}.
-Recall that in the classical setting, we can read information about the asymptotic base loci of $L$ from the Okounkov body $\Delta(L)$ directly.
+Recall that in the classical setting, we can read information about the asymptotic base loci of $L$ from the Okounkov body $\Delta(L)$ directly, see \cite{CHPW18}.
 In our setup, the analogue says that the Okounkov body $\Delta(L,\phi)$ gives information about the generic Lelong numbers of $\phi$.
 We will prove a qualitative version of \cref{thm:IeqDelta}: \begin{theorem} Let $E$ be a prime divisor over $X$.
 Let $\pi:Z\rightarrow X$ be a birational model of $X$ such that $E$ is a divisor on $Z$.
 Take an admissible flag $(Y_{\bullet})$ on $Z$ with $Y_1=E$, then